vivien/i3blocks-contrib/volume-pulseaudio/README.md

 # volume-pulseaudio

-volume-pulseaudio is an i3blocks blocklet to display the system volume and optionally the default playback device and index.
-It also offers controls for these via clicks.
+Display the system volume and
+optionally the default playback device and index.
+Offers controls for these via clicks.

 ![](volume-pulseaudio-high.png)
 ![](volume-pulseaudio-med.png)